johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 -  Why use an App to meditate ?
 Is using an App a cop out ?
    Some can make progress in silence (Rare.)
-   There is an enourmous differnce between having good and bad (or no) information.
+   There is an enormous difference between having good and bad (or no) information.
-   Even professional atheletes have coaches and trainers.
+   Even professional athletes have coaches and trainers.
-   Even experts can continually refine thier practice.
+   Even experts can continually refine their practice.

 # Strict with yourself, Lenient with others (Extreme Ownership)